-Institution Total # Credits Duration Degree Modality Total Tuition & Fees University of Wisconsin Extension 34 1 year M.S.
+Institution Total # Duration Degree Modality Total Tuition & Fees

+Credits

+University of 34 1 year M.S.
 Sustainable Mgmt.
-Fully online \$25,500 Arizona State University 30 Typically less than 2 years Master of sustainability leadership (This program requires applicants to have a minimum of three years of experience in professional/organizational leadership in addition to a bachelor's and/or master's degree and is geared towards executive leaders) Fully online \$19,817 for AZ resident \$24,535 for nonresident University of Vermont 45 1 year Sustainable Innovation MBA On campus \$31,016 for VM residents (just tuition & mandatory fees) \$52,751 for nonresidents (just tuition & mandatory fees) University of Oregon 53 2 years Oregon MBA -specialization in sustainable business practices On campus \$71,294 for residents, \$97,214 for nonresidents Colorado State University 44 16 months Impact MBA - STEM designated On campus \$40,662 (resident) or \$54,965 (nonresident) University of Miami 32 2 semester s M. S. Sustainable Business - STEM designated On campus \$84,490 Bard College 60 2 years (full time) or 3 years (part time) MBA in Sustainability Hybrid \$88,432 (full time two years) or \$89,445 (part-time three years)
+Fully online \$25,500

+Wisconsin

+Extension

+Arizona State 30 Typically less than Master of sustainability Fully online \$19,817 for AZ resident

+University 2 years leadership (This program requires applicants to have a \$24,535 for

+2 years minimum of three years of nonresident

+experience in

+professional/organizational

+leadership in addition to a

+bachelor's and/or master's

+degree and is geared towards

+45 4 executive leaders) 624.046.5 NA

+University of Vermont 45 1 year Sustainable Innovation MBA On campus \$31,016 for VM residents (just tuition &

+vermont mandatory fees)

+manuatory rees;

+\$52,751 for

+nonresidents (just

+tuition & mandatory

+fees)

+University of 53 2 years Oregon MBA -specialization in On campus \$71,294 for residents,

+Oregon sustainable business practices \$97,214 for

+nonresidents

+Colorado 44 16 Impact MBA - STEM designated On campus \$40,662 (resident) or

+State months ¢E1 06E (nonrosidant)

+University \$54,965 (nonresident) \$84,490

+University of 32 2 M. S. Sustainable Business - On campus 304,430

+Miami 52 semester STEM designated

+S

+Bard College 60 2 years MBA in Sustainability Hybrid \$88,432 (full time two

+(full years) or

+time) or 600 445 /

+3 years \$89,445 (part-time

+(part time) three years)

+1 unie) 1 1

-1 The selection of schools is generally public and/or on the west coast.
+&lt;sup>1 The selection of schools is generally public and/or on the west coast.
 Many top-tier business schools have incorporated sustainability courses into their programs, but students who want an MBA (with or without a sustainability focus) from a top-tiered business school are not considered part of our market.

-2 There are a lot of MBA programs that market themselves as "Sustainable MBA" programs, but only have a limited selection of add-on electives pertinent to sustainability (not integrated into the core curriculum), or a "sustainability concentration"- core curriculum is typical MBA core curriculum
+&lt;sup>2 There are a lot of MBA programs that market themselves as "Sustainable MBA" programs, but only have a limited selection of add-on electives pertinent to sustainability (not integrated into the core curriculum), or a "sustainability concentration"- core curriculum is typical MBA core curriculum